 If you suspect that your property has been underpinned or is in need of underpinning, you should have your property inspected by a structural engineer or chartered surveyor.
-All the chartered surveyors at Allcott Associates are also structural engineers and their report can test for subsidence, identify structural issues with the building, determine the extent of the damage, decipher whether your property needs underpinning, and establish the best underpinning solution.
+The team at Allcott Associates includes chartered surveyors and structural engineers and their reports can check for subsidence, identify structural issues with the building, determine the extent of the damage, decipher whether your property needs underpinning, and establish the best underpinning solution.

 If your survey determines that your property does need underpinning, this needs to be carried out by an underpinning specialist.
 If not executed properly, this could pose a serious risk to your home, resulting in further damage and even collapse.
 Underpinning can be expensive, but it is worth it in the long term.
 The longer your foundations are left unattended, the more they will worsen and lead to further damages and costs to rectify your property will rise.
 Secure your property now or compromise the structural integrity of your entire property in the future.